blacklabelops-legacy/jobber-cron/README.md

 As a reminder, cron timetable is like follows:

-1. Second
+1. Token: Second
-1. Minute
+1. Token: Minute
-1. Hour
+1. Token: Hour
-1. Day of Month
+1. Token: Day of Month
-1. Month
+1. Token: Month
-1. Day of Week
+1. Token: Day of Week

 # Vagrant